EUMETNET/openradardata-documentation/docs/1-ORD-API-overview.md

 ## RODEO

 The [RODEO project](https://rodeo-project.eu/) develops a user interface and Application Programming Interfaces (API) for accessing meteorological datasets declared as High Value Datasets (HVD) by the EU Implementing Regulation (EU) 2023/138 under the EU Open Data Directive (EU) 2019/1024.
 The project also fosters the engagement between data providers and data users for enhancing the understanding of technical solutions being available for sharing and accessing the HVD datasets.
-This project provides a sustainable and standardized system for sharing real-time weather observations and warnings in line with the HVD regulation and WMO WIS 2.0 strategy.
-These datasets are made available through open web services, so that they can be accessed by anyone.

 # Open Radar Data (ORD)